 While putting paint or wallpaper onto walls is commonplace, it is becoming more and more popular to add fabric to walls in an attempt to add not only interesting colours and designs but also texture and depth.

-In the past it was common to use tapestries or luxurious fabrics to cover walls.
-It was a way of adding an artwork to the walls while adding warmth and colour to the room.
+In the past, it was common to use tapestries or luxurious fabrics to cover walls.
+It was a way of adding artwork to the walls while adding warmth and colour to the room.
 Nowadays all sorts of fabrics are used on walls to achieve the same results.

 Hessian or raffia both add a very natural look to the room.
 Thick and strong, these fabrics are perfect for any home and will match well with furnishings.
 Best of all the fabric can also be used in other parts of the home such as the curtains or cushions to tie the look together.

-Applying fabric to the walls is not as simple as putting up wall paper, but because of the stunning effect, it is worthwhile.
-The following tips apply to lightweight fabric.
+Applying fabric to the walls is not as simple as putting up wallpaper, but because of the stunning effect, it is worthwhile.
+The following tips apply to the lightweight fabric.